model-checking/kani/rfc/src/rfcs/0008-function-contracts.md

 ## Summary

-Contracts are a powerful tool for verification.
-They are both a convenient way to write specifications as well as allowing users to soundly approximate the behavior of units of code.
-The verification tool then leverages these approximations for modular verification which affords both scalability, but also allows for verifying unbounded loops and recursion.
+Function contracts are a mechanism for a stubbing-like abstraction of concrete implementations but with a significantly reduced threat to soundness[^simple-unsoundness].

+Lays the ground work for modular verification.
 <!-- Shorter? -->

 ## User Impact

 <!-- Is basically the pitch and addressing the user. -->

-Function contracts are a mechanism for a stubbing-like abstraction of concrete implementations but with a significantly reduced threat to soundness.
-It also lays the ground work for the following two ambitious goals.
+Function contracts provide an interface for verified abstraction, a mechanism similar to stubbing, but sound[^simple-unsoundness].
+It also paves the way for the following two ambitious goals.

+[^simple-unsoundness]: The main remaining threat to soundness in the use of
+    contracts, as defined in this proposal, is the reliance on user-supplied harnesses for contract checking (explained in bulled 2 of [user experience](#user-experience)).
+A more thorough discussion on the dangers and potential remedies can be found in the [future](#future-possibilities) section.

 - **Scalability:** Function contracts are sound (over)abstractions of function behavior.
 By verifiying the contract against its implemetation and